fckuligowski/trino-exercise/README.md

 - The [helm](helm) folder holds custom values settings that were supplied to the Helm chart for this solution.

 # Build and Deploy a Trino Docker Image
-To create the container image of the Trino application, I first created an [Artifact Registry](https://cloud.google.com/artifact-registry/docs) in GCP.
+To create the container image of the Trino application, I first created an [Artifact Registry](https://cloud.google.com/artifact-registry/docs) repository in GCP.
 ```
 gcloud artifacts repositories create trino-docker --repository-format=docker --location=us-central1 \
 --description="Docker repository"